United States commemorative coins: Circulating commemorative coins

 Circulating commemorative coins have been somewhat more unusual in the United States.
 These are coins that are minted to commemorate a particular person, place, event, or institution, but are intended to enter general circulation.

 All US Bicentennial commemoratives were dated 1776–1976, despite being produced throughout 1975–76.

 Dollar coins

 The first commemorative coin of the United States made specifically as a circulation issue was the 1921 Peace dollar.
 The coin was originally intended to be produced for one year to commemorate the end of World War I, although the design proved popular and continued to be produced until silver dollar production ended in 1935.

 In 1975 and 1976, the Eisenhower dollar was issued for circulation, among other commemorative coins in those years.

 The Susan B. Anthony dollar was minted from 1979 to 1981, and then again in 1999.

+The Dolley Madison silver dollar was available to buy in 1999, made to commemorate the 150th anniversary of Dolley Madison’s death.

-The Presidential dollar coins, the first of which was released in 2007, commemorate deceased presidents of the United States.
-The program ended in 2016 when the last eligible president, Ronald Reagan, was commemorated (a George H. W. Bush coin was released in 2020).
+The presidential dollar coins, the first of which was released in 2007, commemorate deceased presidents of the United States.
+While the program ended in 2016 when the last eligible president, Ronald Reagan, was commemorated, a George H. W. Bush coin was released in 2020.